SmarterApp/RDW_Documentation/docs/Runbook.md

 # Runbook

-**Intended Audience**: the runbook describes behavior and configuration options of the various applications in the Reporting Data Warehouse (RDW).
+**Intended Audience**: the runbook describes behavior and configuration options of the various applications in the [Reporting Data Warehouse](../README.md) (RDW).
 Operations, system administration, and tier 3 support will find it useful.

+### Table of Contents

 1. [Common Conventions](#common)
 1. [Import Service](#import-service)